 This shoe delivers impressive heel energy return, with ZoomX foam providing a high level of rebound for a daily trainer.
 The energy return is on par with or close to super shoes like the Nike Alphafly 3, making it stand out in its category.

-This model offers good forefoot energy return.
+This model offers great forefoot energy return.
 It delivers a springy toe-off, making it a solid choice for a smooth ride.

-This shoe offers mediocre heel cushioning, making it suitable for easy days and recovery runs.
+This shoe offers reasonable heel cushioning, making it alright for easy days and recovery runs.
 The plush feel helps absorb impact effectively, providing a protective ride for shorter outings.

-The forefoot cushioning on this shoe is just acceptable.
-At lower forces, it still absorbs impact well.
+The forefoot cushioning on this shoe is sub-par.
+At lower forces, it still absorbs impact decently well.
 However, heavier runners or those who apply significant force when landing on the forefoot may notice it flattening out, reducing its overall cushioning effect.

 The Nike Invincible 3 is quite stiff in the heel, but it's not that stiff at higher forces compared to other shoes like the Nike Pegasus 41.
 This can be beneficial for heel strikers or when form deteriorates toward the end of a long run, providing a more forgiving ride.
 However, this comes at the cost of some stability.